-This drying process was not used with the first existing pasta shapes, in fact the very first pasta shape eaten in Italy was a sheet of fresh pasta, similar to today’s lasagna.
+This drying process was not used with the first pasta shapes.
+In fact, the very first pasta shape eaten in Italy was a sheet of fresh pasta, similar to today’s lasagna.

-Visually, in addition to being moister, the fresh pasta is also sprinkled with a layer of white flour, which is used to keep the noodles from sticking to each other.
+Visually, in addition to being moister, fresh pasta is also sprinkled with a layer of white flour.
+This flour is used to prevent the noodles from sticking together.

-So you understood that fresh pasta and dried pasta are basically the same product, simply one is eaten almost immediately when fresh (fresh pasta), and the other is dried so that it can be eaten several months later (dried pasta).
+Thus, it is understood that fresh pasta and dried pasta are two distinct products.
+One is eaten almost immediately when fresh (fresh pasta), while the other is dried to be consumed several months later (dried pasta)

 Fresh Pasta vs Dried Pasta: the real and only difference.